Diyauddin-Shaik/diyauddin-shaik/README.md

 ### 👋 Hi, I’m Diyauddin Shaik 🤖

-- 👀 A Devops Engineer 👨🏻‍💻
+- 👀 A DevOps Engineer 👨🏻‍💻
 - 🌱 I’m currently working on Laravel 👨‍💻

 ### 📫 Reach me on: